usslingkath/robot-challenge/README.md

 ## Clone project and run

+Run this commands in the project folder "robot-challenge".\

 ### `npm install`

 For installing dependencies

 ### `npm start`

-Run this command in the project folder "robot-challenge".\
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.